jspuij/TwokaB/docs/pages/index.md

 * [Xamarin Mac](mactutorial.md)
 * [WPF](wpftutorial.md)

-[Some guidance](prepare.md) on how to setup a Blazor project to best accomodate targeting multiple platforms is available as well.
+[Some guidance](prepare.md) on how to set up a Blazor project to best accommodate targeting multiple platforms is available as well.

-### Install the NuGet packages
+### Install the NuGet Packages.

 In general, you need to add one of the NuGet packages specific to your platform to your project: